OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 # Using Chat Commands
 In Second Life, the local chat line is also the line used for scripting calls.
 Any channel can be used; the channel that is visible as local chat is channel 0 and is used by default.
 OpenCollar script calls include a prefix to direct the call, plus the call name.
 For instance, to call a menu directly, you can use the chat command with your prefix plus the menu name:

-> [prefix] menu   For Instance, if your username or your sub's is bagzi, type: ba menu
+> [prefix] menu calls the main menu.

-calls the main menu.
+> For instance: If your username, or your sub's is joe zipcode, type:  jo menu

 # Prefixes